 Paul’s opponents were worried that being married to someone who was not a Christian would pollute the marriage.
 Paul’s response is that the opposite is the case: ‘The unbelieving husband shares to an extent in the holiness of his wife, and the unbelieving wife is likewise touched by the holiness of her husband.
 Otherwise, your children would be left out; as it is, they also are included in the spiritual purposes of God’ (v.14, MSG).

-If the person who is not a Christian insists on leaving, and clinging to the marriage would lead to nothing but frustration and tension, then the Christian should let them go for the sake of ‘peace’, not purity (see v.15).
+If the person who is not a Christian insists on leaving, and clinging to the marriage would lead to nothing but frustration and tension, then the Christian should let them go, not for the sake of purity, but for the sake of ‘peace’ (see v.15).

 Lord, help us at whatever stage we find ourselves, regardless of our marital status, to live according to your standards and to know your peace.

 ‘What do people get for all the toil and anxious striving with which they labour under the sun?’
 (2:22).
 This expression ‘under the sun’ occurs twenty-eight times in this book.
 It is used to describe a search for meaning that never moves beyond this life and this world.

 Ecclesiastes is a story of one person’s anxious search for meaning.
 The writer, in the shoes of King Solomon 3,000 years ago, searches in various areas.